While many of us hope to get a refund from our tax return, there a few things you should know before you file your return.

 - online using our Check your refund status application.

 - Learn more about your refund status.
 We've answered some of your most common questions about your refund status.
-See Understanding my refund status, also linked in the resources section of this module, and let us know what you think.
+See Understanding my refund status.
+Let us know what you think.

 Refund applied to your spouse's debt